Vsevolod1817/Analysis_and_genetic_algorithm/readme.md

 To work, you need a MySQL database (mydb), the creation script and the model are added to the project.
 MySQL Workbench version 8.0 is used to work with the database.
+The Pycharm Community Edition 2022 IDE was used for work.3.2 and the Python 3.9 programming language